The Storebro Royal Cruiser 470 was the top model of the new design line that started with the SRC 340 Biscay

 and later in 2001 also with the SRC 515

 The original layout provided a circular sofa instead of the U-Dinette.
 As part of the detail development, however, it turned out that the hull shape did not allow this layout.
 In the deck saloon, the extension of the ship during the project led to the planning of the passenger seat.

 With the model year 1989, the shipyard changed the windows to new aluminium frames.
 The previously angled profile was swapped for a flat profile.
 This measure was carried out simultaneously on the SRC 340 and SRC 400

 The first brochure from 1988 lists the Volvo Penta TAMD 71A (263kW/357hp) as standard engine.
 This was then installed in the first four ships.
 The fifth ship was the only one with the Volvo Penta TAMD 121D (310kW/422hp), but these were changed three years later against TAMD 122D.
 From 1989, the Volvo Penta TAMD 122D was fitted as the standard engine.

 The effort to accommodate the TAMD 122D instead of the originally planned TAMD 71A in the engine compartment was considerable.
 Extensive investigations concerning the dimensions were required from both the shipyard and Volvo Penta.

-Many SRC 470s have been retrofitted with a SRC 500 attachment at the stern.
+At least five SRC 470s were retrofitted with a new stern using the original SRC 500 (or even SRC 515) attachment.
 These ships are now often offered as SRC 500.
 Only the view in the delivery lists reveals the actual type of the ship.